jerrimus/IdleMine/README.md

               There is not a nicehash option, until the security issues are resolved I do not think I will add one.
-        I know there are cryptonote coins not listed, charnacoin, freelabits, and ultranote as poccibilities, but don't have more than 1-2 servers.
+        I know there are cryptonote coins not listed, charnacoin, freelabits, and ultranote as possibilities, but don't have more than 1-2 servers.
 A lot of other cryptonote coins are dead projects that are only still being traded bcause of minergate and/or name confusion (bytecoin&dashcoin).
 If you know of a good currency I've missed please let me know.

             At the moment IM is a windows only application and does require .net 4 or greater.
 I used winforms despite a preference for wpf so that porting will not be too difficult (hopefully).
-I don't have a inux or mac machine atm, nut if anyone felt like it I would not be upset.
+I don't have a linux or mac machine atm, but if anyone felt like it I would not be upset.

            I have stayed up late a lot working on this, so every decision was not made clearheaded.
-If it's to buggy or my code is atrocious I apologize.
+If it's too buggy or my code is atrocious I apologize.
 But hey, I made this with my total lack of knowledge when people who are much better at it have not put in the effort.
            If you know how to set up a bugtracker on github HMU here or on reddit or email: jerry@fam-base.net.